bbbradsmith/hatariB/README.md

 Possible Future Tasks:
 * Investigate Libretro MIDI interface.
 I wonder if I could play MIDI Maze against my real ST?
-* See if a MinGW 32-bit auto-build is reasonable?
-Might provide a stepping stone to other targets, and provide additional compile checks.
 * Can savestate restore be more lightweight?
 What takes so much CPU time?
 Are there any lingering spurious disk accesses?
 * RS232 emulation?
 * Printer emulation?